vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page-info.md

 ## Enable

-Page infomation display is enabled globally by default, while supports local config[^applypartically].
+Page information display is enabled globally by default, while supports local config[^applypartically].
 You can disable it by setting `pageInfo: false` in frontmatter of a specific page.

 [^applypartically]: **Apply Partically Support**